p-hss/singularity-pytorch/README.md

-# Build a Singularity container with GPU-enabled Pytorch
+# Build a Singularity container with GPU-configured Pytorch

 ## Description
-An example to show how to build a Singularity container with GPU-enabled Pytorch and a bunch of additional python packages.
+An example to show how to build a Singularity container with GPU-configured Pytorch and a bunch of additional python packages.

+## Installation

+Follow the instructions [here] (https://singularity-tutorial.github.io/) to install Singlarity and further tutorials.

 ## How to use